How has the Brexit vote affected EU migrants to the UK?

 “This book could not be more timely.
 Eva Duda-Mikulin excellently captures the concerns of individuals during one of the most significant political moments in recent years.
 The book is a must-read for anyone with an interest in Brexit and its effects on EU workers.”
 Kamran Khan, Open University of Catalonia

-Dr Eva A. Duda-Mikulin is an academic researcher and a lecturer at the University of Bradford.
+Eva A. Duda-Mikulin is an academic researcher and a lecturer at the University of Wroclaw.
 She has undertaken a number of qualitative and quantitative research projects within the broad disciplines of social policy, politics and sociology.

 Introduction and context